Your library card is your Coyote OneCard. See Students & Staff: Check-Out Policies for details on loan periods, renewals, overdue fees, and more.

 Graduate students are eligible to apply for one of the library's private study carrels.
 See Study Rooms for more details.

 Hard copies of completed CSUSB theses and projects are part of the library's collections.
 Find them with the Pfau Library Catalog Master's Theses/Project Search.
 Copies are shelved in the Thesis Room, PL-309.
 If you are looking for a recently completed thesis/project, please be advised that they require considerable time to catalog and process and therefore may not be available for several months after we receive them.
+Beginning with degrees granted in 2014, CSUSB theses/projects are available online in CSUSB ScholarWorks: Electronic Theses, Projects, and Dissertations.

 For copies of thesis/project format templates, see the Office of Graduate Studies' Templates page.